logo

 Fort Hays State University

 Fort Hays State University offers hybrid and on-campus counseling programs.
 The Master of Science (MS) in Counseling with a specialization in Clinical Mental Health Counseling is a 60-credit degree that includes coursework in counseling theories, group counseling techniques, and mental health diagnosis.
 The degree is designed for busy working students with half of the courses offered online in addition to weekend on-campus course options.
 This degree program meets state educational requirements to become a Licensed Professional Counselor (LPC).
 The MS in Counseling is also offered at the Hays campus with a specialization in School Counseling.
-The program requires 54 credits and prepares students to meet all state requirements to become a school counselor.
+The program requires 60 credits and prepares students to meet all state requirements to become school counselors.
 At the undergraduate level, a Bachelor of Arts (BA) and a Bachelor of Science (BS) in Sociology are offered with an Addictions Counseling track.
 In these 120-credit degree programs, students must take 21 credits of core sociology coursework and 30 credits in addiction counseling.
-The degree meets coursework requirements to become a Licensed Addiction Counselor (LAC) in Kansas.
+The degree meets the coursework requirements to become a Licensed Addiction Counselor (LAC) in Kansas.

 Ottawa University